Models in MVC

 Controller code handles requests made by the user.
 These include:

-Remember, the controllers are the traffic cops, directing information from one place to another.
-A controller does not permanently store data.
-Instead, it either sends the information to the model, which uses its own code to preserve the data, or it sends the content to the view for display.
+Remember, the controllers are the traffic cops.
+These classes direct information from one place to another.
+Like a model, a controller does not permanently store data.
+Instead, it either sends the information to the model for shaping or to the view for display.

 If we use baking as an analogy for an MVC project, which of the following items best represents a model?